Replicable-MARL/MARLlib/docs/source/handbook/quick_start.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 At the bottom of the MARLlib, Ray provide a powerful multi-processing scheduling framework.
-Together with RLlib, you can simply change the `configuration of ray <https://github.com/Replicable-MARL/MARLlib/blob/sy_dev/marl/ray.yaml>`_ to obtain:
+Together with RLlib, you can simply modify the `file of ray configuration <https://github.com/Replicable-MARL/MARLlib/blob/sy_dev/marl/ray.yaml>`_ to adjust:

-- faster sampling speed
+- sampling speed
-- faster training speed
+- training speed

+and to switch

-- different running mode
+- running mode
-- different parameter sharing strategy
+- parameter sharing strategy
-- different stop condition
+- stop condition (1 in 3)

 Training